 WASTEWATER TREATMENT PLANT - CEDAR RAPIDS, IA

 The City of Cedar Rapids, Iowa hired HR Green Engineers to develop plans and specifications to replace the aluminum containment dome on their Roughing Filter #2.
-The recommendation was made to apply Induron Ceramasafe 90 ceramic-modified cycloaliphatic amine cured epoxy to the new aluminum dome structure as well as the concrete base.
-The Ceramasafe 90 was specified along with two other products, each of which required application with heated plural component spray equipment.
+The recommendation was made to apply Induron Ceramasafe 90 ceramic-modified cycloaliphatic amine cured epoxy as a protective coating to the new aluminum dome structure as well as the concrete base.
+The Ceramasafe 90 was specified along with two other products, each of which required application with heated plural component spray equipment, in order to provide corrosion protection in this uber-corrosive atmosphere.
 Champion Coatings was the successful painting contractor and chose Ceramasafe 90 because it can be applied with conventional spray equipment in one spray application, thus saving time and labor.

 It is especially beneficial to be able to spray Ceramasafe 90 over concrete, backroll to push the product into voids and then finish spraying to achieve the specified dry film thickness, all wet-on-wet.
 Champion Coatings was very impressed with the ease of application.

 |YEAR COMPLETED:||Fall 2011|

 |PRODUCTS USED:||Ceramasafe 90 at 25-40 mils DFT|